MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 ---
 title: Create XML-based help using PlatyPS
-description: Create XML-based help the easy way using PlatyPS. ms.date: 06/25/2020
+description: Using PlatyPS is the fast and efficient way to create XML-based help. ms.date: 07/21/2020
 ---
 # Create XML-based help using PlatyPS

-When creating a PowerShell module, it is always recommended that you include detailed help for the cmdlets you created.
+When creating a PowerShell module, it is always recommended that you include detailed help for the cmdlets you create.
 If your cmdlets are implemented in compiled code, you must use the XML-based help.
 This XML format is known as the Microsoft Assistance Markup Language (MAML).

 The legacy PowerShell SDK documentation covers the details of creating help for PowerShell